younux/python-cpp-extension/using-python-c-cpp-api/README.md

 # This is a Python C++ extension that uses the Python C/C++ API

+Here, I am using Python 3.6 on Mac OS X

-1. First create a virtualenv
+1. First create a virtualenv if you don't want to modify the global python

         virtualenv . -p python3
         source bin/activate